Expert Mediator & Educational Consultant Dr. Benjamin J. Earwicker, M.Int.St., J.D., Ph.D.

 If you have questions about mediation and whether mediation would be a good fit for you and your situation, use this form to send Dr. Earwicker a message, and we’ll set up an initial, free, no-obligation consultation to discuss your situation in greater detail.
 Dr. Earwicker can provide you with answers to your questions and a specific estimate, based on your mediation needs.

-Call Ben directly at (208) 440-5973
+Call or Text Ben directly at (208) 440-5973

 Please describe the type of mediation you are interested in, and any other information you would like me to know about your mediation needs.